simonmuehling/educafric-app/replit.md

 ### Frontend Architecture
 - Built with React and TypeScript, using Wouter for routing, TanStack Query for state management, and Radix UI + Shadcn/UI for components.
 - Styled with Tailwind CSS, featuring a custom African-themed color palette, modern gradients, rounded cards, and animated interactions using the Nunito font.
-- Designed as a Progressive Web App (PWA) with strong mobile optimization, including `MobileActionsOverlay` and compact navigation.
+- Designed as a Progressive Web App (PWA) with strong mobile optimization.
-- Ensures unified UI/UX across all dashboards through standardized, reusable components like `ModuleContainer` and `ModernDashboardLayout`.
+- Ensures unified UI/UX across all dashboards through standardized, reusable components.
 - A separate React Native application (`educafric-mobile/`) exists for Android, sharing the backend.

 ### Backend Architecture